helenjoscott/jetbrains_guide/sites/goland-guide/contents/tips/navigate-to-symbol/index.md

   in terms of code.

   We are hardwired to think of moving around the "files" in our project.
-But we have a smart IDE that makes it fast to jump to the symbols in our code.
+However, we have a smart IDE that makes it fast to jump to the symbols in our code.

+  Use _Navigate to Symbol_, _Ctrl+Alt+Shift+N on Windows/Linux_ or _⌘ + ⌥ + O on macOS_ to bring up the search window and quickly navigate your way in the project.

 ---